April 13 – Argyle Town Council Candidate Forum at 7 p.m. at Argyle Town Hall, 308 Denton St E. 940-728-8284

 Ongoing – Checks and Mates chess games on the second or third Sunday of each month from 2-4 p.m. at the Flower Mound Library, 3030 Broadmoor Lane.
 Free.
 Chessboards are provided.
 972-814-9214 or 972-874-6466

-May 7 – Highland Village Art Festival from 10 a.m. to 7 p.m. at The Shops at Highland Village, 1701 Shoal Creek.
-Displays from over 30 gallery quality artists, artist demonstrations, live music and entertainment, and interactive children’s art activities.
-Free admission and parking.
-Benefits the Children’s Advocacy Center of Denton County.
-972-317-7500
+May 6 – Highland Village Art Festival from 10 a.m. to 6 p.m. at The Shops at Highland Village, 1701 Shoal Creek.
+Featuring quality arts and crafts, live entertainment and music, kid’s activities.
+Free admission.
+All proceeds benefiting Children’s Advocacy Center.
+For more information, www.theshopsathighlandvillage.com or www.highlandvillage.org.

 Ongoing – Great Books Discussion Group of Highland Village meets the fourth Monday of each month from 6-7:30 p.m. at Roots Coffeehouse, 2570 FM 407, Suite 140. firstname.lastname@example.org or 773-484-3305